 There are four main categories of physical and chemical means of decontamination.
 They are heat, liquid disinfection, vapors and gases, and radiation.

 Dry Heat is less efficient than wet heat and requires longer times and/or higher temperatures to achieve sterilization.
-It is suitable for the destruction of viable organisms on impermeable non organic surfaces such as glass, but it is not reliable in the presence of shallow layers of organic or inorganic materials which may act as insulation.
+It is suitable for the destruction of viable organisms on impermeable non-organic surfaces such as glass, but it is not reliable in the presence of shallow layers of organic or inorganic materials which may act as insulation.
 Sterilization of glassware by dry heat can usually be accomplished at 160 – 170° C for periods of 2 to 4 hours.
-Dry heat sterilizers should be monitored on a regular basis using appropriate biological indicators [Bacillus subtilis (globigii) spore strips].
+Dry heat sterilizers should be monitored regularly using appropriate biological indicators [Bacillus subtilis (globigii) spore strips].

 Incineration is another effective means of decontamination by heat.
-As a disposal method incineration has the advantage of reducing the volume of the material prior to its final disposal.
+As a disposal method incineration has the advantage of reducing the volume of the material before its final disposal.

 Chemicals (Liquid Disinfection)

-The most practical use of liquid disinfectants is for surface decontamination and, when used in sufficient concentration, as a decontaminate for liquid wastes prior to final disposal in the sanitary sewer.
+The most practical use of liquid disinfectants is for surface decontamination and, when used in sufficient concentration, as a decontaminate for liquid wastes before final disposal in the sanitary sewer.

-If liquid disinfectants are used, they must have been shown to be effective against the organism(s) present.
+If liquid disinfectants are used, they must show to be effective against the organism(s) present.
 Liquid disinfectants are available under a wide variety of trade names.
-In general, these can be classified as halogens, acids, alkalis, heavy metal salts, quaternary ammonium compounds, phenolic compounds, aldehydes, ketones, alcohols and amines.
+In general, these can be classified as halogens, acids, alkalis, heavy metal salts, quaternary ammonium compounds, phenolic compounds, aldehydes, ketones, alcohols, and amines.